This level of detail would be difficult and time-consuming to find without this handy, comprehensive resource.

 Many of our directories are available in a database format that you can download into your own spreadsheet or database software.
 Using this downloadable database you can print out mailing labels, segment the database by geographic area for your sales team, print out prospect sheets and much more.
 Plus, you can customize the database to meet your own specific search criteria.

-Click on the here to download a datacard.
+Click here to download a datacard.
 Datacards outline pricing and ways in which you can segment the database.
-Contact our list manager at firstname.lastname@example.org or (800) 562-2139 x118 for up-to-the-minute counts or for more information.
+Contact our list manager at email@example.com or (800) 562-2139 x118 for up-to-the-minute counts or for more information.